Sean-Potts/Personal-site/README.md

 This project can be found at https://seanpotts.ca/

-It is hosted on Microsoft Azure and was Created using React.
+It is hosted on Microsoft Azure and was created using React.